APCSPrinciples/DataMystery/README.md

 let longitudes = [-122.503728, -122.503728, -122.503728, -122.503728, -122.5001465, -122.4954998, -122.4875535, -122.4767629, -122.474164, -122.474164, -122.474164, -122.4756721, -122.475964, -122.4764707, -122.4760707, -122.4858554, -122.4985913, -122.503728, -122.503728];
 let time = [1300, 1310, 1320, 1330, 1340, 1350, 1400, 1410, 1420, 1430, 1440, 1450, 1500, 1510, 1520, 1530, 1540, 1550, 1600];
 ```
 Just like the previous data visualization tutorial, add a `let cur = 0;` variable to keep track of the current location in the arrays.
-Then add the following code to display the suspects position on the map.
+Then add the following code to display the suspects position along with the time on the map.
 ```javascript
   let suspectY = map(latitudes[cur], minLat, maxLat, 0, height);
   let suspectX = map(longitudes[cur], minLong, maxLong, 0, width);